-Project Name Keilor Reserve Tennis Pavilion Project Number 16 Description Tennis pavilion- Knock down and rebuild- 1 x 75m2 social room, 2 x 15m2 change rooms, 2 x 15m2 change room amenities, 2 x 15m2 social toilets, 1 x 25m2 kitchen, 2 x 15m2 store rooms, 1 x 15m2 first aid room, 1 x 10m2 office, 1 x 10m2 DDA toilet- Total: 255m2.
-Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address the current and future projected gaps in sporting facility provision is to develop additional facilities at existing sports sites in Brimbank.
-Poor quality sporting pavilions that are only appropriate for a summer or winter user limit the use of existing reserves and upgrading these pavilions to support summer and winter users (e.g. cricket and soccer) will help to optimise the use of associated sporting fields.
-It is estimated that upgrading pavilions will increase ground use capacity by 20%.
-Council uses the facility development matrix set out on page 52 of the SFDP to assess and prioritise sports facility development projects.
-The matrix uses finding from the recent provision, condition and compliance audits and assesses each proposed project against set criteria.
-Project Scope The project is considered to be the total replacement of an infrastructure item after it has reached the end of its economic life.
-The project is considered to be a new facility in line with the provisions of the P&E Act.
-The project is consistent with the current community expectation of what is required to meet its health, safety and well-being in accordance with the SFDP.
-Catchment The SFDP is based on population a provision ratio of 1 court to 4,000 residents for tennis.
-The main catchment area for the project has been determined as the Northern Main Catchment Area, consisting of analysis and charge areas; Area 01, Area 02, Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and Area 10.
-Cost The nominated project cost of \$1,409,716 is for capital works only.
-Costs were calculated using the Facility Standards set out in the SFDP and by applying the P90 rate for pavilions set out in the Victoria Planning Authority Benchmark Infrastructure and Costs Guide. https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plans/benchmark-costings/
+Project Name Keilor Reserve Tennis Pavilion Project Number 16 Description Tennis pavilion- Knock down and rebuild- $1 \times 75m2$ social room, $2 \times 15m2$ store rooms, $1 \times 15m2$ first aid room, $1 \times 10m2$ c , nenities, 2 x 15m2 social toilets, 1 x 25m2 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identification facility provision is to develop additional facilities at existing sports winter user limit the use of existing reserves and upgrading these puse of associated sporting fields.
+It is estimated that upgrading pay Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and as sites in Brimbank.
+Poor quality sporting pavilion pavilions to support summer and winter users (e. ilions will increase ground use capacity by 20%. the SFDP to assess and prioritise sports facility d s that are only appropriate for a summer or g. cricket and soccer) will help to optimise the evelopment projects.
+The matrix uses findings Project Scope The project is considered to be the total replacement of an infrasti new facility in line with the provisions of the P&E Act.
+The project is safety and well-being in accordance with the SFDP.
+Catchment The SFDP is based on population a provision ratio of 1 court to 4,00.
+The main catchment area for the project has been determined as to Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and 20. he Northern Main Catchment Area, consisting of f analysis and charge areas; Area 01, Area 02, Cost The nominated project cost of \$1,409,716 is for capital works only rate for pavilions set out in the Victoria Planning Authority Benchm https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plan nark Infrastructure and Costs Guide. ds set out in the SFDP and by applying the P90